mimergel/sap-hana-vm/README.md

 # Prerequesites
 1. Azure Subscription
 2. Azure DevOps and Github account
+3. S-User for SAP Software Downloads
-3. Basic Resources
+4. Basic Resources
 	- VNET + Subnet
 	- Recovery Service Vault (For OS + DB Backups)
 	- Storage Account (For SAP binaries and Scripts)
 	- Private DNS Zone (Makes everything easier)
-4. Linux VM as deployment agent within the same or peered VNET
+5. Linux VM as deployment agent within the same or peered VNET
    See: https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops
    ansible & pwsh installed

 # Deployment via Azure DevOps
 Steps:
-1. Fork this repository
+1. Fork this repository in Github or create your own new Repository based on this template
-2. Connect Azure DevOps with your forked repository (https://docs.microsoft.com/en-us/azure/devops/boards/github/connect-to-github?view=azure-devops)
+2. Connect your Github Repository with Azure DevOps (https://docs.microsoft.com/en-us/azure/devops/boards/github/connect-to-github?view=azure-devops)
-3. Create a pipeline similar to the example in this repository (azure-pipelines.yml) by adapting to your Azure envrionment
+3. Create a pipeline similar in DevOps based on the example azure-pipelines.yml, choose manual trigger as a start
-4. Enter required variables to the pipeline configuration
+4. Enter your required variables to the pipeline configuration
 5. Download sapbits and store in storage account, update urls in vars/default.yml

 # Deployments into a SAP landing zone where the target VNETs/subnets cannot access the internet